-The direct approach involves directly engaging a Social Benefit Supplier for the delivery of goods or services.
+The direct approach involves directly engaging a Social Benefit Supplier for the delivery of goods, services or works.
 For example awarding a contract for the management of a resource recovery centre to an enterprise that employs a number of people that have been out of work for 10 years or more.